 My general response to teaching others what it's really like is this:

 Have you ever had gastro problems?
 Well, imagine living with gastro 24/7 while having your period.
 Now add having to continue living like you're not actually sick.
 That to me is a quick explanation, but it's so much more isn’t it?

-What it's like to live with Crohn's disease
+What it's like to live with Crohn's or UC